-PART A - to be completed by the applicant Full r name of child Date of Birth School you are applying for Tavistock College Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
-2
+PART A - to be completed by the applicant

+Full name of child

+Date of Birth

+School you are applying for Tavistock College

+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

+Criterion 2

+Priority will next be given to children ba needs or those of their parents.